 You may be able to do your banking on the Internet.
-To connect to your bank account, you need a computer and Internet service (see Chapter 3) to connect to your bank account.
+To connect to your bank account, you need a computer and Internet service (see Chapter 3).
 Ask your bank or credit union about this service.

 You may also be able to do some of your banking with a touch-tone phone.
 For example, you can find out your account balance, transfer money between accounts, and pay your bills.
 Ask your bank or credit union about this service.